Inside DELTA: 5 Questions with James Perry

 They were engaged soon after.

-James and Shalyla were married in early 2020.
-Their honeymoon in Charleston, South Carolina, was interrupted, however, by the outbreak of a global pandemic: when his family finally got ahold of James (he’d had his phone off), they suggested he and Shayla come home early — and grab some extra toilet paper, if they could find it, along the way.
+Perry and Shayla were married in early 2020.
+Their honeymoon in Charleston, South Carolina, was interrupted, however, by the outbreak of a global pandemic: when his family finally got ahold of Perry (he’d had his phone off), they suggested he and Shayla come home early — and grab some extra toilet paper, if they could find it, along the way.

 What makes your job special?

-Without question, what James enjoys most about his job is event planning — particularly the fun stuff, such as the all-DELTA cookout in May and the all-DELTA retreat in October.
+Without question, what Perry enjoys most about his job is event planning — particularly the fun stuff, such as the all-DELTA cookout in May and the all-DELTA retreat in October.

 “Planning events for weeks and then seeing them come to life is an awesome experience,” he said.
 “I get to see the execution of plans from conception to completion.”